YifanJiangPolyU/MPU6050/README.md

-This repository contains C codes for AVR ATMega328P microcontrollers to communitcate with MPU6050 3-axis gyro + 3-axis accelerometer IMU.
-Computation of orientation is done on-chip, and result is streamed out through UART as row and pitch angle values.
+This repository contains C program for AVR ATMega328P microcontrollers to communitcate with MPU6050 3-axis gyro + 3-axis accelerometer IMU.
+Computation of orientation is done on-chip, and result is streamed out through UART as Euler angle values.

 Might work on other AVR ATMega family chips, need to change hardware initialization codes.

 ## Source files description ##